 A 2014 systemic review selected 12 epidemiological studies to investigate the association between diet and mental health in children and adolescents.
 Overall, the review seems to support the notion that unhealthy dietary patterns may cause depression.57 Some of the studies the researchers chose to exclude from their review are still quite interesting.
 For example, in a study of 3486 middle-aged individuals, a processed food dietary pattern was associated with an increased risk of depression, whereas a whole food dietary pattern was associated with a decreased risk of depression.58

 A randomized controlled trial found that a Mediterranean diet supplemented with nuts had an inverse association with depression compared to controls in elderly patients at high risk of cardiovascular disease.
-Though the association was not significant overall, it was significant when looking only at patients with diabetes.59 One small study found that reducing fat intake from 41% to 25% of the overall energy in a diet resulted in significant increases in ratings of anger-hostility, whereas controls saw a slight decrease.60 Conversely, a one-year RCT found that when obese people are placed on a low-fat, high-carbohydrate diet, their mood benefits relative to a high-fat, low-carbohydrate diet.61 A 2017 randomized controlled trial found significant benefit at both 3 and 6 months from a Mediterranean-style diet supplemented with fish oil, relative to a social group control.62 Another 2017 RCT (Jacka et al.) testing dietary counseling versus a social support protocol in moderate to severe depression found significantly greater improvements in the dietary counseling group relative to the controls, with an NNT of 4.1.63 Two different RCTs found that when people in a corporate setting are given either vegan dietary counseling or no counseling, the vegan diet is associated with a variety of improved outcomes, including mental health.64,65 However, one problem that may afflict some of these RCTs is unblinding bias.
-For example, merely starting a new diet may create expectation of benefit, which would bias subjective reported results.
-We suggest emphasis should probably be placed on trials where the control group would likely have a similar expectation of benefit as the intervention group.
-The 2017 RCT by Jacka et al. is such an example.
+Though the association was not significant overall, it was significant when looking only at patients with diabetes.59 One small study found that reducing fat intake from 41% to 25% of the overall energy in a diet resulted in significant increases in ratings of anger-hostility, whereas controls saw a slight decrease.60 Conversely, a one-year RCT found that when obese people are placed on a low-fat, high-carbohydrate diet, their mood benefits relative to a high-fat, low-carbohydrate diet.61 Another RCT found that when people in a corporate setting are given either vegan dietary counseling or no counseling, the vegan diet is associated with a variety of improved outcomes, including mental health.62

-Many other studies, including at least two more meta-analyses and one systematic review, have found an association between poor quality diet and depression.
+Many other studies, including at least four more meta-analyses or systematic reviews of observational studies, have found an association between poor quality diet and depression.
 (See Appendix.)